 (Who knew that hair made the same sound as a banana when chewed upon?)

-Not that my husband is dominant, but maybe it’s just because he is hairy.
+Not that my boy is dominant, but maybe it’s just because he is hairy.

 Should I stop shaving my legs?

 So I ask you, Dear Readers, what should I do?

 And please note, I can’t lock Cliveronomy out of any room, he’ll simply scratch a door and whine into oblivion.

 I now have a water spray bottle by my pillow.
 Clivectomy tries to awaken me, I spritz the bugger.
 After one spray, he learned that he hated it.
 You’d think he’d stop trying to wake me up?
 Nope.
 Now he just darts away as soon as he sees me go for the bottle.

 Actually, he gallops away.
 Yes, when he runs it sounds like he's galloping.

 By the way, his fear of the water bottle proves the little Walnut is actually a quick study.
 He knows what no means; he just doesn’t give a Kitty Litter.